-Which brings us to Waste Management: The Blog.
-This blog is a companion to Waste Management: The Show.
-Or maybe the show is a companion to the blog—we’ll see what happens.
+Which brings us to CitizenDeb.com.
+I originally called it Waste Management: The Blog, because it was a companion to Waste Management: The Show.
+But maybe now the show is a companion to the blog—we’ll see what happens.

 As I say in act one of WM:TS, I’d like to have one tiny, positive impact on the world.
 If my positive impact can just slightly outweigh my negative impact, I’d be so psyched.
 And if I can do that without chaining myself to the side of an oil rig in the Arctic (I think I’m more of an Antarctic kinda gal), or giving up my hair colorist, even better.

 You’ll learn more about me as you read my posts—maybe more than you want!
 I like to push the boundaries of TMI.